WuhDaFak/adb-cheatsheet/README.md

 ```
 ##### Query secure settings

-Select "name" and "value" columns from secure settings where "name" is equal to "new_setting" and sort the result by name in ascending order
+Select "name" and `value` columns from secure settings where
+`name` is equal to `new_setting` and sort the result by name in ascending order

 ```bash
 adb shell content query  \
     --uri content://settings/secure  \